-Address your child’s weight with the division of responsibility in feeding
+Address your child’s weight with the Satter Division of Responsibility in Feeding

 The Ellyn Satter Institute position is that the terms overweight and obesity (BMIs in excess of the 85th and 95th percentiles, respectively) are not useful when applied to individual children.
 Many children grow naturally and consistently at or above those percentiles and are perfectly healthy.
-A child’s weight only becomes a concern when it accelerates: Weight abruptly goes up across a number of growth percentiles.
+From the ESI perspective, a child’s weight only becomes a concern when it accelerates: Weight abruptly goes up across a number of growth percentiles.

-Support your naturally large child’s growth whether naturally large, small, on in-between, from birth, by following Satter’s division of responsibility (sDOR) in feeding: You do the what, when, and where of feeding and let your child do the how much and whether of eating, and let her grow in the way that is right for her.
-Address weight acceleration by following sDOR and letting your child’s natural ability with food regulation restore eating and growth that is right for her.
+Support your child’s growth whether naturally large, small, on in-between, from birth, by following the Satter Division of Responsibility (sDOR) in Feeding: You do the what, when, and where of feeding, let your child do the how much and whether of eating, and let her grow in the way that is right for her.
+Address weight acceleration (or deceleration) by following sDOR and letting your child’s natural ability with food regulation restore eating and growth that is right for her.

 On the surface, the intervention is simple enough – so simple, in fact, that you may feel you are doing nothing at all.
 In reality, you do a tremendous amount when you follow sDOR and thereby do good parenting with feeding.
 You keep up the day-in-day-out of family meals and structured snacks throughout your child’s growing-up years.
 Then you keep your nerve and trust your child to eat as much or little as she needs and grow in the way that is right for her.

-Because following sDOR is rewarding, consistent with maintaining a nutritious, health-promoting, and moderate diet, and supports the quality of your family life, you will be able to keep up the considerable effort of maintaining pleasant and rewarding family meals and sit-down snacks.
+Following sDOR is rewarding, consistent with maintaining a nutritious, health-promoting, and moderate diet, and supports the quality of your family life.
+As a consequence, you will be able to keep up the considerable effort of maintaining pleasant and rewarding family meals and sit-down snacks.
 Then you can forget about strategies for getting your child to lose weight:

-- You don’t have to try to control what and how much your eats . . . and you don’t have to try to get her to control it, either.
+- You don’t have to try to control what and how much your child eats . . . and you don’t have to try to get her to control it, either.
 She will naturally eat as much as she needs.

 ESI's expert advisors can help you, step-by-step, properly apply sDOR as well as remain consistent and firm while your child’s eating attitudes and behaviors ever-so-gradually improve.

-On the right are resources to help you learn how to feed based on the division of responsibility.
-Read Your Child’s Weight: Helping without Harming and watch the feeding videos to get a clear understanding of good feeding based on the division of responsibility.
-Observe how children naturally behave with eating, Be considerate without catering in your meal-planning.
+On the right are resources to help you learn how to feed based on the Satter Division of Responsibility in Feeding (sDOR).
+Read Your Child’s Weight: Helping without Harming and watch the feeding videos to get a clear understanding of good feeding based on sDOR.
+Observe how children naturally behave with eating.
+Be considerate without catering in your meal-planning.
 Each meal needs high- and low-calorie foods as well as one or two foods your child generally eats.
 Then adjust your expectations of your child.
 When you apply sDOR, your goal is not to limit him to a certain amount food or get him to eat certain foods or avoid others.
-It is for him to feel good about eating and show evidence that he knows how much to eat.
+It is for him to feel good about eating and eat much or little depending how hungry he is.
 And be prepared for the long haul.
 He will only feel good about eating, eat the amount he needs, and grow consistently when you accurately apply sDOR and continue to follow it.